MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-for-individuals.md

 RMS for individuals is a free self-service subscription for users who need to open files that have been protected by Azure Information Protection.
-If these users cannot be authenticated by Azure Active Directory, this free sign-up service can create an account in Azure Active Directory for a user.
+If these users cannot be authenticated by Microsoft Entra ID, this free sign-up service can create an account in Microsoft Entra ID for a user.
 As a result, these users can now authenticate by using their company email address and then read the protected files on computers or mobile devices.

-RMS for individuals uses Azure Active Directory self-service signup.
+RMS for individuals uses Microsoft Entra self-service signup.
 If users have created accounts for your organization by using this subscription, as an administrator for your organization, you can claim ownership and [take control of their accounts](/azure/active-directory/users-groups-roles/domains-admin-takeover#external-admin-takeover).

 To sign up for this free account, users go to the [Microsoft Azure Information Protection page](https://aka.ms/rms-signup), and provide their work email address.
 They receive an email in response from Microsoft, and they can then complete the sign-up process by entering details to create their account.